jeff1evesque/machine-learning/README.md

 ## Execution

-Both the web-interface, as well as the programmatic api, have corresponding [unit tests](https://github.com/jeff1evesque/machine-learning/blob/master/unit_test/pytest.rst) which can be further reviewed, and implemented.
+Both the web-interface, and the programmatic api, have corresponding [unit tests](https://github.com/jeff1evesque/machine-learning/blob/master/unit_test/pytest.rst) which can be reviewed, and implemented.

 ### Web Interface